pscedu/psc-wpdocs/aibd/conda-best-practices-DN.md

 ## Using channels

-It's possible that a package is not available in the regular Conda channel (default).
-For those cases, it's possible to still install the package by specifying the name of the channel that has it available; however, please make sure that it's actually required to do it that way, since it's also possible to install packages using pip directly, even it that means compiling the specific packages.
+A package may not be available in the default Conda channel.
+In that case, it's possible to still install the package by specifying the name of the channel that has it available.
+However, please make sure that it's actually required to do it that way, since it's also possible to install packages using pip directly, even if that means compiling the specific packages.

 ```shell